EliteMasterEric/hxCodec/README.md

 hxCodec is a library for [Haxe](https://haxe.org/) which provides utilities for audio and video, including:

 - Audio and video playback with every imaginable codec, for frameworks such as OpenFL and HaxeFlixel.
-- Support for Windows, Mac, Linux, HTML5, and mobile.
+- Support for Windows, Mac, Linux, HTML5, and Mobile.
 - Efficient playback with features like streaming and hardware decoding.

 hxCodec is powered by [libVLC](https://www.videolan.org/vlc/libvlc.html).